New Orleans: 21st century

-Hurricane Katrina

 New Orleans was catastrophically affected by what Raymond B. Seed called "the worst engineering disaster in the world since Chernobyl", when the federal levee system failed during Hurricane Katrina on August 29, 2005.
 By the time the hurricane approached the city on August 29, 2005, most residents had evacuated.
-As the hurricane passed through the Gulf Coast region, the city's federal flood protection system failed, resulting in the worst civil engineering disaster in American history at the time.
+As the hurricane passed through the Gulf Coast region that day, the city's federal flood protection system failed, resulting in the worst civil engineering disaster in American history at the time.
 Floodwalls and levees constructed by the United States Army Corps of Engineers failed below design specifications and 80% of the city flooded.
 Tens of thousands of residents who had remained were rescued or otherwise made their way to shelters of last resort at the Louisiana Superdome or the New Orleans Morial Convention Center.
 More than 1,500 people were recorded as having died in Louisiana, most in New Orleans, while others remain unaccounted for.
 Before Hurricane Katrina, the city called for the first mandatory evacuation in its history, to be followed by another mandatory evacuation three years later with Hurricane Gustav.

-Hurricane Rita

 The city was declared off-limits to residents while efforts to clean up after Hurricane Katrina began.
 The approach of Hurricane Rita in September 2005 caused repopulation efforts to be postponed, and the Lower Ninth Ward was reflooded by Rita's storm surge.
+Because of the scale of damage, many people resettled permanently outside the area.
+Federal, state, and local efforts supported recovery and rebuilding in severely damaged neighborhoods.
+The U.S. Census Bureau in July 2006 estimated the population to be 223,000; the city was estimated to have regained approximately 60% of its pre-Katrina population by summer 2007.
+Ten years after the hurricane, the population had recovered to 80% of what it was at the 2000 census.